Felix Jaehn: Early life

-Jaehn was born in Hamburg and raised in Schönberg, near Wismar in Mecklenburg-Vorpommern, Germany.
-He took violin lessons at age of 5 and began his DJ career at 16.
-Jaehn lived in London for a year, where he attended Point Blank Music College at the age of 17.
-Afterwards he briefly studied Business Administration at Humboldt-University in Berlin.
+Felix Kurt Jähn was born in Hamburg and raised in Schönberg, near Wismar in Mecklenburg-Vorpommern, Germany.
+Jaehn took violin lessons at the age of 5 and began their DJ career at 16.
+Jaehn lived in London for a year, where they attended Point Blank Music College at the age of 17.
+Afterwards, they briefly studied Business Administration at Humboldt-University in Berlin.

 Career

 2013–present

-He began his career in the early 2010s.
-In August 2013, he released his debut single "Sommer am Meer".
-In November 2014, he released the single "Shine".
-In March 2015, he released the single "Dance with Me".
-In April 2015, he released a remix of Rufus and Chaka Khan classic "Ain't Nobody" retitled "Ain't Nobody (Loves Me Better)" featuring the vocals of Jasmine Thompson (based on an earlier charting version of the song by Thompson).
+They began their career in the early 2010s.
+In August 2013, they released their debut single "Sommer am Meer".
+In November 2014, they released the single "Shine".
+In March 2015, they released the single "Dance with Me".
+In April 2015, they released a remix of Rufus and Chaka Khan classic "Ain't Nobody" retitled "Ain't Nobody (Loves Me Better)" featuring the vocals of Jasmine Thompson (based on an earlier charting version of the song by Thompson).
 The remix was an international pan-European hit topping the German Singles Chart.
-He is now signed to Universal Music.
-In July 2015, he released the single "Eagle Eyes".
-In 2017, he collaborated with Mike Williams for the single "Feel Good", released through Spinnin' Records.
+They are now signed to Universal Music.
+In July 2015, they released the single "Eagle Eyes".
+In 2017, they collaborated with Mike Williams for the single "Feel Good", released through Spinnin' Records.

-He is arguably best known for remixing Jamaican singer Omi's song "Cheerleader".
+They are best known for remixing Jamaican singer Omi's song "Cheerleader".
 The single was an international hit, topping the charts in Australia, Germany, Austria, Belgium (Flanders and Wallonia), Canada, Mexico, Denmark, France, Ireland, the Netherlands, Slovakia, Sweden, Switzerland, the United Kingdom, and the United States.
 It was also known as a popular wedding dance song in the United States.

 In 2018, NOTD and Jaehn released the single "So Close", with a music video that starred Sports Illustrated Swimsuit cover girl Camille Kostek.
-In February of the same year, he released his debut studio album, I. The album features guest vocals by Marc E. Bassy, Gucci Mane, Jasmine Thompson, Polina, Alma, and Herbert Grönemeyer.
+In February of the same year, they released their debut studio album, I. The album features guest vocals by Marc E. Bassy, Gucci Mane, Jasmine Thompson, Polina, Alma, and Herbert Grönemeyer.

 Eff

-In 2015, Jaehn launched Eff, a music duo project made up of German singer Mark Forster (real name Mark Cwiertnia, born 11 January 1984) as vocalist and Jaehn as DJ and producer.
+In 2015, Jaehn launched Eff, a music duo project made up of German singer Mark Forster as vocalist and Jaehn as DJ and producer.
 The two met in an event in Vienna in 2015.
 Eff is a reference to Felix and Forster.
 Their first and only single as Eff was "Stimme" that has topped the German Singles Chart for three consecutive weeks, also charting in Austria and Switzerland.

 Personal life

 Jaehn came out as bisexual in an interview for Die Zeit in February 2018, stating "sometimes I was more interested in girls, sometimes more interested in boys."
-In February 2021, Jaehn confirmed in an interview with radio station Energy that he has been in a relationship with a man since summer 2020 and that the two met via Tinder.
+In February 2021, Jaehn confirmed in an interview with radio station Energy that they had been in a relationship with a man since the summer of 2020 and that the two met via Tinder.

+In 2024, Jaehn publicly spoke about being pansexual and non-binary.
+They prefer to be known as Fee Jaehn in their personal life, with "dey/denen" pronouns.
+However, they continue to perform and record music as Felix Jaehn.